How to Write Good Requirements for Your Startup?Posted by: Beth George | On: 1st Aug, 2019 | Startup

 The first section will be called Phase 1.
 In Phase 1, only the features that will be required to solve the end-users’ problems, will be included.
 Consider this the least amount of work needed that will still make your site usable.

 Many times, the first phase will make up 50 percent of your list if it is detailed/focused.
 That is fine, as long as the features listed are 100% required.
 Under no circumstances, should secondary features be included, such as:

 - anything that adds to the experience, but is not required to complete the main process of the site

 There should be no enhancements listed here; only features that the website cannot live without.
-The industry refers to this as the “must haves”.
+The industry refers to this as the “must-haves”.

 The second section will be called Phase 2.
 In Phase 2, features that improve the service will be completed.
 These are items that are not critical, but make the biggest difference to your customers.
-They either help your customers or make time spent at your website more pleasurable.
+They either help your customers or make time spent on your website more pleasurable.

 The sort of features that belong in this area are secondary to the site’s main goal but are still important to the overall site experience.
 Some examples are:

 - social media tools that help communicate to the major social networks

 - a complete user profile that allows users to list additional details about themselves

 These things are actually important to your site; don’t minimize them, but decipher which parts are critical to achieving the site’s main project goal and which can be put on hold until that goal is achieved.